 - It is Omni-directional.

 The aerial is magnificent.
 If you work in an area where TV reception is poor, this is the perfect device that you need.
-Just place the aerial on your window and connect it with the TV and let it do its magic.
+Just place the aerial on your window and connect it to the TV and let it do its magic.
 The aerial is very easy to install and the instructions provided in the manual will guide you every step of the way.

 1byone-0.5 mm Paper Thin Transparent Digital-Television Aerial